vinay-github/c_workout/README.md

 # c_workout
-Examples on basic concepts of C programming
+Examples on basic concepts of C programming.